JeremyParishTheBuilder/ts-etl-olap/README.md

 Although originally designed for blockchain registries such as the Cosmos Chain Registry, the architecture is intentionally generic and can be adapted to other structured data sources.

-Instead of treating JSON files as isolated documents, ChainReg-TS imports them into a relational database where consistency rules, queries, and transformations can be expressed declaratively.
+Instead of treating JSON files as isolated documents, TS-ETL-OLAP imports them into a relational database where consistency rules, queries, and transformations can be expressed declaratively.

 ## Overview